CodecoolGlobal/tech-interview-workbook-gyongyiovics/docs/module_progbasics.md

 While the values can be of any data type and can repeat, keys must be of immutable types (string, number or tuple with immutable elements) and must be unique.

 Method to query information in the dictionary:

+get() - finds a key if it is in the dictionary

+e.g.: my_dict['name'] means the same as my_dict.get('name')

+keys(), values() - returns the keys or values of a dictionary

+items() - loops through both keys and values

+pop(), remove() - removes items from the dictionary

 Method to create new dictionary:

+copy() - returns a copy of a dictionary

+clear() - removes all items from a dictionary

+if we want to merge 2 dictionaries, we can use the + sign: dict_a + dict_b = dict_c (where the items of dict_c are the items from dict_a and items from dict_b)

 ### Algorithms